Brow lamination: how does it work and who can benefit from it?

 It uses the hair clients already have, rather than adding extra brow strokes via make-up or semi-permanent techniques, giving incredible results that last between six-to-eight weeks.

-“The natural, low maintenance aspect is another reason why clients enjoy having laminated brows, because they can wake up without having to touch them, saving them time in their make-up routine.”
+Brow lamination creates a natural, low maintenance result, which is why clients enjoy the treatment – they can wake up without having to touch them, saving them time in their make-up routine.

 How does a brow lamination treatment work?

 “It’s the trick to get thick brows with that brushed-up effect without the need for semi-permanent make-up.
-It’s also less expensive than microblading, which is a big deal,” says Yana Gushchina, owner of BBM Brow Bar in Knightsbridge, London, which was one of the first salons in the UK to offer the treatment.
+It’s also less expensive than microblading, which is a big deal,” says Yana Gushchina, founder of Browfique London in London, which was one of the first salons in the UK to offer the treatment.

 The treatment begins with a consultation to find the client’s perfect brow shape before a thin coat of glue is applied and hairs are combed into place.
 A brow perming solution is then applied, followed by a setting lotion then, usually, a hydrating product to prevent dryness.